Garner, Texas: History

 The town has a Baptist church, an elementary/middle school, and several small businesses.

 Much of the surrounding land is used for livestock farming.

 The post office and general store in Garner were run for many years by a Mr. James A. Vance.
 A story about him is in a book by Ben K. Green, Wild Cow Tales.
 The story is called "The One That Got Away".
-Mr. Vance was born June 14, 1871, arrived in Garner on Oct.
-7, 1894, and died at home in Garner in 1964.
+Mr. Vance was born June 14, 1871, arrived in Garner on October 7, 1894, and died at home in Garner in 1964.

 Two residents of the town are credited with invention of the regional domino game "42" in 1887.

+Demographics

+Garner first appeared as a census designated place in the 2020 U.S. census.